 Sometimes, for other system considerations, an input filter is used in front of the converter, which can lead to instability as well as some of the effects mentioned above, unless designed carefully.
-The AN-2162 Simple Success with Conducted EMI from DCDC Converters application note provides helpful suggestions when designing an input filter for any switching converter.
+The AN-2162 Simple Success with Conducted EMI from DC-DC Converters application note provides helpful suggestions when designing an input filter for any switching converter.

-7.4 Layout
+7.5 Layout

-7.4.1 Layout Guidelines
+7.5.1 Layout Guidelines

 The PCB layout of any DC/DC converter is critical to the excellent performance of the design.
 Bad PCB layout can disrupt the operation of a good schematic design.
 Even if the converter regulates correctly, bad PCB layout can mean the difference between a robust design and one that cannot be mass produced.
 Furthermore, the EMI performance of the converter is dependent on the PCB layout to a great extent.
-In a buck converter, the most critical PCB feature is the loop formed by the input capacitors and power ground, as shown in Figure 7-17.
+In a buck converter, the most critical PCB feature is the loop formed by the input capacitors and power ground.
 This loop carries large transient currents that can cause large transient voltages when reacting with the trace inductance.
 These unwanted transient voltages disrupt the proper operation of the converter.
-Because of this, the traces in this loop must be wide and short, and the loop area as small as possible to reduce the parasitic inductance.
+Because of this action, the traces in this loop must be wide and short, and the loop area as small as possible to reduce the parasitic inductance.

 TI recommends a 4-layer board with 2oz copper thickness of top and bottom layer, 1oz copper thickness of mid layer, and proper layout provides low current conduction impedance, proper shielding, and lower thermal resistance.
-Figure 7-18 and Figure 7-19 show the recommended layouts for the critical components of the TPSM84338.
+Figure 7-9 and Figure 7-10 show the recommended layouts for the critical components of the TPSM843521.

 - Place the input and output capacitors, and the IC on the same layer. - Place the input and output capacitors as close as possible to the IC.
 The VIN and GND traces must be as wide as possible and provide sufficient vias on them to minimize trace impedance.
 The wide areas are also of advantage from the view point of heat dissipation. - Place a 0.1μF ceramic decoupling capacitor or capacitors as close as possible to VIN and GND pins, which is key to EMI reduction. - Keep the SW trace as physically short and wide as practical to minimize radiated emissions. - Place the feedback divider as close as possible to the FB pin.
 TI recommends a > 10-mil width trace for heat dissipation.
 Connect a separate V{OUT} trace to the upper feedback resistor.
 Place the voltage feedback loop away from the high-voltage switching trace.
-The voltage feedback loop preferably has ground shield.
+The voltage feedback loop preferably has ground shield. - Place the SS capacitor resistor close to the IC and routed with minimal lengths of trace.
+TI recommends a > 10-mil width trace for heat dissipation.